leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: eyedischarge-symptoms_signs-miscellaneous
 - Why do I have discharge?
+- Why when I wake up I have alot of eye dirt
 - What is the most common cause of eye discharge?
 - My eye keeps having sticky discharge.
 - Why do I have eye discharge?